 Eligibility for Certification and Board Policies

-The information provided on ABIM's website and in ABIM's print publication, Policies and Procedures for Certification, July 2008 (pdf), governs the American Board of Internal Medicine's decision about eligibility for certification.
-The July 2008 edition supersedes all previous publications.
-The Board reserves the right to make changes in fees, examinations, policies and procedures at any time without advance notice.
-Admission to the Board's examinations will be determined by policies in force at the time of application.
+The information provided on ABIM's website and in ABIM's print publication, Policies and Procedures for Certification, October 2024 (pdf), governs ABIM's decision about eligibility for certification.
+The March 2024 edition supersedes all previous publications.
+ABIM reserves the right to make changes in fees, examinations, policies and procedures at any time without advance notice.
+Admission to ABIM's certification process is determined by policies in force at the time of application.
 ABIM is a member of the American Board of Medical Specialties (ABMS).

 General Requirements

-To become certified in the subspecialty of hematology, physicians must have:
+To become certified in the subspecialty of hematology, physicians must:

-• Been previously certified in internal medicine by ABIM
+• At the time of application, be previously certified in internal medicine by ABIM;

-• Satisfactorily completed the requisite graduate medical education fellowship training
+• Satisfactorily complete the requisite graduate medical education fellowship training;

-Hematology fellowship training must be accredited by the Accreditation Council for Graduate Medical Education (ACGME), the Royal College of Physicians and Surgeons of Canada, or the Professional Corporation of Physicians of Quebec.
+Hematology fellowship training must be accredited by the Accreditation Council for Graduate Medical Education (ACGME), the Royal College of Physicians and Surgeons of Canada or the Collège des médecins du Québec.

 No credit will be granted toward certification in a subspecialty for training completed outside of an accredited U.S. or Canadian program.